minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

 Kubernetes Version 1.19.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting with v4.0.0, the MinIO Operator requires Kubernetes 1.19.0 and later.
+Starting with v4.0.0, the MinIO Operator requires Kubernetes 1.19.0 or later.
 The Kubernetes infrastructure *and* the ``kubectl`` CLI tool must have the same
 version of 1.19.0+.